 Constant or severe symptoms may not show up for 10 years or more after HIV first enters the body in adults.
 In children born with an HIV infection, it may take 2 years for symptoms to appear.
 This period of no symptoms can be different for each person.
-But during this time, HIV is actively infecting and killing immune system cells.
+But during this time, HIV is actively infecting and killing immune system cells and other cells throughout the body.
 Its most clear effect is a decrease in the number of CD4+ T cells.
 These cells are key infection fighters in the immune system.

 As the immune system weakens, complications or symptoms begin to appear.
 Symptoms of advanced HIV disease and AIDS may be different for each person.
 Symptoms may include:

 Lymph nodes that stay enlarged for more than 3 months

 Constant or frequent yeast infections (oral or vaginal)